Create automatically folders to move files, with Files2Folder

-Sometimes I download archives that were created without care, containing whole collections of a lot of files in one and the same folder instead of sub-folders.
-To organize such collections I need to select each time a couple of files, create a folder and put them there, then select another couple, create a folder to put them there, etc. The task may become really annoying if you need a lot of categories for a lot of files.
+Sometimes I download zip archives that were created without care, containing a lot of files at their root instead of categorizing them in folders.
+To organize such collections I need to select each time some files, create a folder and put them there, then select some more, create a folder to put them there, etc. The task may become really annoying if you need a lot of categories for a lot of files.

 There is a free utility called Files 2 Folder that can help on this sorting, folder creating and files moving procedure.
 You will have the best results if your files are named in patterns.
 For example, if you have a discography named as

 …etc, you can select all of these files that now lie in the exact same folder, and right click to activate Files 2 Folder.
-When the utility opens, select the option “Move each file to individual sub-folders based on their names”.
-The program will create an album-x folder and it will place there the cue and flac files of album-x; it will do the same with album-z, etc.
+When this utility opens, mark the option “Move each file to individual sub-folders based on their names”.
+The program creates an album-x folder and it places there the cue and flac files of album-x; it will do the same with album-z, etc.

 To install, run Files2Folder.exe.
-A message box will pop up asking you if you would like to register the shell extension.
+A message box pops up asking if you would like to register the shell extension.
 Click yes.
-A shortcut will be created that will allow you to un-register the shell extension if you wish to do so in the future.
-After registering the shell extension, you will see a new menu entry in your context (right click) menu.
+A shortcut will be created that allows you to un-register the shell extension if you wish to do so in the future.
+After registering the shell extension, you see a new menu entry in your context (right click) menu.

 If you select only one file and choose ‘Files 2 Folder’ from the menu, a folder will be created with the same name as the file you selected, and your file will be moved into that folder.